Edie Sedgwick tried to maintain a balance between her demons and her rising fame. But ultimately, the two went hand-in-hand.

 Edie Sedgwick met a fellow patient, Michael Post, while in the Cottage Hospital in 1970.
 They married on July 24, 1971.
 Allegedly, she stopped using alcohol and drugs for a short period following her marriage.
 But in October 1971 she was prescribed pain medications, which led to an abuse of combining barbiturates and alcohol.

-On November 16, 1971, Edie Sedgwick died of an overdose on barbiturates.
-The same thing that killed Marilyn Monroe.
+On November 16, 1971, Edie Sedgwick died of an overdose on barbiturates, the same drug that killed Marilyn Monroe.
 She was 28 years old.